 Legitimate uses for cryptocurrency

 Virtual currencies can improve payment efficiency and transaction costs for payments and fund transfers.
-Bitcoin, for example, is a global currency that avoids exchange fees, is currently processed with lower fees than traditional credit and debit cards, and could potentially benefit existing online payment systems such as Paypal.
+Bitcoin, for example, is a global currency that avoids exchange fees.

 Criminals are exploiting cryptocurrencies

 Criminals have always been early adopters of technology, and cryptocurrency is undoubtedly no exception.
-Consequently, cryptocurrency is increasingly becoming involved in almost every criminal activity that matters to AML professionals.
+Consequently, cryptocurrency has increasingly become involved in almost every criminal activity that matters to AML professionals.

 Such activity includes:

-- Fraud: Scams are by far the most common type of cryptocurrency-related crime, with fraudsters raking in over $2.6 billion in 2020 alone.
-The majority of cryptocurrency scams work the same way traditional investment scams or Ponzi schemes do in the fiat world.
+- Fraud: Scams are by far the most common type of cryptocurrency-related crime, with fraudsters raking in over $1 billion in the first six months of 2023 alone.
+However, crypto scams are on the decline - this is 77% less than the previous year.

 - Trafficking: Marketplaces on the dark web use cryptocurrency to facilitate the sale of drugs, unlicensed firearms, stolen data and hacking tools.

-- Terrorism: Terrorist organisations have begun soliciting donations using cryptocurrency.
+- Terrorism: Terrorist organisations solicit donations using cryptocurrency.
 They also use cryptocurrency as a way to get around sanctions.

 How is money laundered using cryptocurrency?